-Checklist for patients to take into hospital to avoid getting infections and viruses there:
+Checklist for patients to take into hospital to avoid infections and viruses there:

-- Obtain the infection control policies of the hospitals or health centres you are thinking of using, often available on their web sites.
-If they are not there, that is a bad sign.
-Check if their policy states the actions they take if they find a patient with an infection.
+- Get the infection control policies of the hospitals or health centres you are thinking of using, often on their web sites.
+If you cant find them, that is a bad sign.
+Does their policy state the actions they take if they find a patient with an infection?

-- Having chosen your hospital, take with you a printout of their infection control policy, and check that it is being put into action when you get there.
+- When you have chosen your hospital, take with you a printout of their infection control policy, and check that it is being put into action when you get there.

 - Take in antibacterial wipes – most brands kill hospital bugs on tables, metal, bed frames and lockers.

 - Wash your hands regularly, and apply supplied alcohol hand gel after this – both are required .